diogovalentte/spotify-releases-notify/README.md

 - It'll also log the error in the container's logs.

 Keep in mind that requesting in the Spotify's API while being in the rate limit will increase the time you have to wait to make another request, ranging from a few seconds to hours.

+## Encryption Key

+If you lost/want to change the encryption key, you need to:

+1. Delete the database file in `/config`.
+2. Set the new `ENCRYPTION_KEY` environment variable.
+3. Restart the container.
+4. Authenticate with Spotify again.